xbmc/xbmc/project/cmake/README.md

 and that the mingw libs (ffmpeg, libdvd and others) are built using `make-mingwlibs.bat`.

-### OSX
+### macOS

-For OSX the required dependencies can be found in [docs/README.osx](https://github.com/xbmc/xbmc/tree/master/docs/README.osx).
+For macOS the required dependencies can be found in [docs/README.osx](https://github.com/xbmc/xbmc/tree/master/docs/README.osx).

-On OSX it is necessary to build the dependencies in `tools/depends` using `./bootstrap && ./configure --host=<PLATFORM> && make`.
+On macOS it is necessary to build the dependencies in `tools/depends` using `./bootstrap && ./configure --host=<PLATFORM> && make`.
 The other steps such as `make -C tools/depends/target/xbmc` and `make xcode_depends` are not needed as these steps are covered already by the CMake project.